little-world/rust-course/src/20-synchronous-io.md

 **Problem**: Files are the main way programs persist data—configuration, logs, cached results, user documents—but handling them correctly can be tricky.
 You need to decide how to read the file efficiently, handle different formats, and deal with errors safely.

 **Solution**: Do you read the entire file into memory (`fs::read_to_string`) for simplicity, or process it line by line (`BufReader::lines`) to handle files larger than RAM?
 The right choice depends on your constraints.
-Always handle errors using `Result` or `?`, and choose between text (`read_to_string`) and binary (`fs::read`) based on the file format.

-**Why It Matters**: Choosing the wrong approach can cause:
-Memory exhaustion if a large file is loaded at once.
+**Why It Matters**: Choosing the wrong approach can cause: Memory exhaustion if a large file is loaded at once.
 Slow performance if line-by-line reading is overused for small files.
-Crashes or silent failures if errors aren’t handled properly.

 **Use Cases**: Reading  JSON file, Processing logs or CSV files , CLI tools or servers that need predictable file I/O behavior.